Kepmon/task-manager/README.md

-**The content for this file is still being developed**
-_Even though, it's probably already way too long, it is still being written and When I'm done with it, this info will disappear_

 [This app](https://task-manager-6f064.web.app/) is a [Frontend Mentor challenge](https://www.frontendmentor.io/challenges/kanban-task-management-web-app-wgQLt-HlbB) that I decided to take on, due to several reasons:
 * To practice Vue and Typescript before moving on to learning Nuxt,
 * I don't feel like I have a good eye for design and I didn't want to spend much time on designing the app, anyway, so I thought maybe this time I could actually use the ready-to-use design files that the Frontend Mentor's challenges are provided with,